pbrookes/ladybridge-singers/profiles.md

 ## Christine Deacon – accompanist

 Christine is a retired nurse practitioner and has accompanied the Ladybridge Singers for several years.
 She is a keen amateur pianist and has accompanied soloists at local and charity events.
 Christine is also the accompanist for Bolton U3A Choir.
-As well as music, Christine enjoys tennis, country walking and is secretary for the Friends of Bolton Symphony Orchestra.
+As well as music, Christine enjoys tennis, country walking and is secretary of the Friends of Bolton Symphony Orchestra.